Jack Palethorpe: Latter career

-Palethorpe was still only 25 when he joined Villa but his career seemed to be on a slippery slope, he played only six games in thirteen months at Villa as they were relegated from Division One in the 1935–36 season.
+Palethorpe was still only 25 when he joined Villa but his career seemed to be on a slippery slope, he played only six games in thirteen months at Villa as they were relegated from Division One in the 1935–36 season, his absence partly explained by illness which led to hospitalisation prior to a fixture at Preston North End on 18th January 1936.
+It was reported by the Villa News & Record the following week that he had undergone surgery and was expected to miss the rest of the 1935/36 season.
 In October 1936 he moved, this time to Third Division Crystal Palace for whom he scored 11 goals in 39 league matches.
 In 1938 he moved into non-league football again, playing for Chelmsford City, Shorts Sports and Colchester United.
 He effectively retired from playing in 1939 although he did make some appearances for Colchester in the Wartime Leagues.
 He later did some coaching at North Town and back at his first club Maidenhead.

 Throughout his career, Jack Palethorpe had a reputation for never staying at a football club for any length of time, his longest stint at any one club was two seasons and 59 league appearances at Reading.
 He had the unusual record of playing for four different First Division clubs (Stoke, Preston, Sheffield Wednesday and Aston Villa) but never actually completing a full season with any one of them.
 His nickname throughout his career was "SOS" and this may have something to with the Palethorpe Sausage company which he may or may not have been associated with.
 He had the reputation of having a very good sense of humour and was known as the dressing room comedian.
 After leaving football he worked for the Fairey Aviation Company.
 Jack Palethorpe died on 6 June 1984 in Slough aged 74.